voschezang/coding-handbook/management-principles.md

-The first step is to [find and study](https://en.wikipedia.org/wiki/PDCA) bottlenecks.
-Then resolve them.
-If this is not possible, either:
+The first step is to find and [address bottlenecks](https://en.wikipedia.org/wiki/Theory_of_constraints).
+If they cannot easily be resolved then do the following.

-1. Maximize utilization or minimize idle time.
-This will make the resource more efficient.
-2. Ensure that the resource is used for the right job.
+1. Ensure that the resource is used for the right job.
+This is always important, but sometimes difficult to put into practice.
+2. Subordinate nearby resources to the bottleneck resource.
+Maximize utilization or minimize idle time of the bottleneck resource.
+This will make it more efficient.
-3. Improve their efficiency and quality.
+3. Improve the resource itself.
+Either by
+    1. Increasing capacity or efficiency.
+    2. Increasing quality.
 E.g. reduce variance.
+4. These changes may have shifted the bottleneck elsewhere.
+Repeat this process until market demand has become the limiting factor.

-In the same spirit, it can be concluded that any idle time of non-bottleneck resources is perfectly fine.
+It can be concluded that any idle time of non-bottleneck resources is perfectly fine.
 This can even be preferable over over-production, which will increase inventory.

-Tasks that go to bottleneck resources typically have high queue times, while all other tasks have high waiting times.
+Tasks that go to bottleneck resources typically have high [queue times](https://en.wikipedia.org/wiki/Queue_management_system), while all other tasks have high waiting times.